skinny85/eol-blog/content/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

-You create slots in the frame descriptor by calling the [`addSlot()` method of `FrameDescriptor.Builder`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/frame/FrameDescriptor.Builder.html#addSlot-com.oracle.truffle.api.frame.FrameSlotKind-java.lang.Object-java.lang.Object-), and you get back the integer index reserved for that slot.
+You create slots in the frame descriptor by calling the [`addSlot()` method of `FrameDescriptor.Builder`](https://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/frame/FrameDescriptor.Builder.html#addSlot-com.oracle.truffle.api.frame.FrameSlotKind-java.lang.Object-java.lang.Object-), and you get back the integer number reserved for that slot.
 The important thing to know is that while retrieving and storing values inside the `VirtualFrame` is a fast operation that gets JIT-compiled into efficient machine code, actually creating and finding the slots in the descriptor builder is slow code that never gets JIT compiled.